-CITC trains apprentices in three electrical industry trades - construction electrician, residential wireman and low energy/sound and communication technician.
-The programs vary in length from two to four years, with apprentices meeting on a weekly basis to learn their trade.
-The 677 apprentices training to become CITC construction electricians comprised 50% of all apprentices training in CITC programs in 2017.
-128
+CITC trains apprentices in three electrical industry trades - construction electrician, residential wireman and low energy/sound and communication technician.126 The programs vary in length from two to four years, with apprentices meeting on a weekly basis to learn their trade.127 The 677 apprentices training to become CITC construction electricians comprised 50% of all apprentices training in CITC programs in 2017.128 management "working together to improve the program creates a less adversarial environment," says Clay Tschillard.

 CITC's programs focuses on training, workforce development and safety.
-"We want our workers to be skilled, and we want them to come home safe every night" says CITC CEO Halene Sigmund.
-129 Most CITC apprentices continue to work for their employers even after they journey out.
+"We want our workers to be skilled, and we want them to come home safe every night" says CITC CEO Halene Sigmund.129 Most CITC apprentices continue to work for their employers even after they journey out.